List of Marvel Comics teams and organizations: World Counterterrorism Agency

-The World Counterterrorism Agency (W.C.A.) is an organization appearing in American comic books published by Marvel Comics.

-The World Counterterrorism Agency is a counterterrorism organization founded by a group of ex-S.H.I.E.L.D. agents, including Mockingbird, following the events of the Secret Invasion storyline.
+The World Counterterrorism Agency (W.C.A.) is a counterterrorism organization founded by a group of ex-S.H.I.E.L.D. agents, including Mockingbird, following the events of the Secret Invasion storyline.
 Other members include Hawkeye and Dominic Fortune.

 X

 X-Cell

-X-Cell is an organization appearing in American comic books published by Marvel Comics.

 X-Cell is a group of depowered mutants who blamed the government for causing M-Day.
 They are led by Elijah Cross and consist of Abyss, Blob, Callisto, Fatale, Marrow, and Reaper.
 They engaged X-Factor on different occasions and even shanghaied Rictor into their group.
 When they ran into Quicksilver, he used the Terrigen Mist to repower Elijah Cross, Abyss, Fatale, Reaper, and Rictor while Callisto advised Marrow not to take the offer after her own experience with the Terrigen Mist.
 During the fight with X-Factor, Elijah Cross felt a heat build-up and exploded from the side effect of the Terrigen Mist.
 Before that side-effect can take effect on them, Abyss flung Fatale and Reaper into the Brimstone Dimension and followed them.
 Callisto and Marrow escaped into the sewers while Rictor avoided the side-effects by using his powers to break the Terrigen Crystals on Quicksilver's body.

-X-Cell was later revealed to have received support from Isolationist who gave them the weaponry to replicate their lost powers.